How to Wire a Subpanel: NEC Compliance Guide

 Panelboard Load Calculation and Sizing

 The first step is a detailed panelboard load calculation to determine the required capacity.
 You must calculate the anticipated load for the new circuits to correctly size the subpanel itself and the feeder.
-Common installations include a 50 amp sub panel for a range or welder, a 60 amp subpanel for a small workshop, or a 100 amp sub panel for a larger outbuilding or addition.
+Common installations include a 50 amp sub panel for a dedicated appliance or tool circuit, a 60 amp subpanel for a small workshop, or a 100 amp sub panel for a larger outbuilding or addition.
 The panel must have adequate physical space for all required breakers, including any future needs.
 While you might be working off a 200 amp electrical panel, the subpanel’s capacity is determined by its specific loads, not the size of the main service.
 A 100 amp breaker panel is a very common choice for residential additions.
-The panel itself will either be a main lug only panel or may come with a main breaker installed.
+The panel itself will either be a main lug only panel or may come with a main breaker installed—choose the type appropriate for your installation and local code.

 Feeder Conductor Sizing and Selection

 Once the load is known, you must perform an ampacity calculation for feeders.
 This determines the correct gauge for the electrical feeder conductors.
 The calculation must account for conductor material (copper or aluminum), insulation type, ambient temperature, and the number of current-carrying conductors in the raceway.
-It’s also critical to calculate for voltage drop on feeder, ensuring it doesn’t exceed NEC recommendations (typically 3% for the feeder) to ensure equipment operates correctly.
-For nearly all modern installations, a 4-wire feeder installation (two hots, one neutral, one equipment ground) is required.
+It’s also critical to calculate for voltage drop on feeder; keep voltage drop low (industry practice is to aim for about 3% total; plan conductor sizes accordingly).
+For nearly all modern installations, a 4-wire feeder installation (two hots, one neutral, one equipment ground) is required so the neutral and equipment grounding conductors remain separate in the subpanel.

 Step-by-Step Sub Panel Wiring Guide